actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 We should note that contour plots are esentially horizontal slices of the perspective plots.

-Due to limitations in R we are only allowed to graph at best a 3-dimensional plot.
+One might ask whether it is possible to plot all dimensions of a multivariate probability function.
+Unfortunately, are only allowed to graph at best a 3-dimensional plot in R. It also logical that a larger dimensional graph would not be handy either as it would be hard to interpret.
 Thus if one is presented with a tri-variate distribution (three random variables) or further, then one only has the capability to plot different bivariate combinations of the trivariate (or multivariate) distribution.
-It also logical that a larger dimensional graph would not be handy either as it would be hard to interpret.
 Nevertheless, this will be still be useful to us.
-Why?
 Through pairwise plots of the three (or multiple) variables, we can potentially identify dependencies of these variables while marginalising the others.

+There are more R-packages that contain built-in functions for different multivariate distributions.
+The reader is encouraged to explore these further.

 # Descriptive Statistics